SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

   to the :ref:`Closures_TrailingClosures` section.

-* Added information about how trailing closures are matched to parameters in the :ref: `Expressions_FunctionCallExpression` section.
+* Added information about how trailing closures are matched to parameters in the :ref:`Expressions_FunctionCallExpression` section.

+  ..
 XXX UNMERGED -- maybe should combine with the bullet above?

 * Added information about synthesized implementations of ``Comparable`` for enumerations